Millennials pulled down consumers’ confidence to spend in April—with the food and clothing categories taking the brunt of weaker spending confidence.

 Weaker confidence to spend should ensure that retail spending keeps to a slower pace compared with the strong November-December holiday period (more on retail spending here).

-Below are the highlights from spending confidence by category and generation.
-For a summary across confidence and other key economic indicators, see the related data storyboard here:
+Below are the highlights from spending confidence by category and generation:

 - Food & grocery.
 Spending confidence in the food and grocery categories sagged in April amid rising prices, especially for fuel.
 The decline was particularly striking among one key demographic segment.
 See the report below for more.

 - Clothing.
 Confidence to spend on clothing edged lower overall in April, but weakened significantly among one key segment.
 The early Easter may have contributed to the letup.
 See report below for more.